2020 Emerging Artist Incubator Series now OPEN for registration!

 Emerge Incubator Panel Discussions and Workshops address topics relevant to contemporary art practice.
 Aligned with the curriculum of the Incubator Core, these discussions and workshops are an opportunity for emerging artists to learn about industry trends, standards, and etiquette from regional artists and arts leaders.

-● These panel discussions and workshops will take place in Emerge’s newly renovated gallery space.
+● These panel discussions and workshops will take place in the Emerge gallery space.

 ● The Panel Discussions are open to the public and require no pre-registration.

 Panel Discussion and Workshop Topics